Austin Museum of Popular Culture

 The Austin Museum of Popular Culture (AusPop) is an Austin, Texas nonprofit organisation dedicated to collecting, preserving, and exhibiting art and memorabilia that reflects Austin's eclectic contributions to popular culture worldwide.

-AusPop champions artists responsible for "weird" Austin.

 History and mission

 AusPop (originally South Austin Museum of Popular Culture) was formally established in 2005 to collect and display concert posters by a group of artists known as the Armadillo Art Squad who came together around the Armadillo World Headquarters.

 It was born from a community art collective known as the South Austin Museum of Popular Culture which had coalesced in 2004 around the private files of Henry Gonzalez.

 The collections expanded to include other live music venues of the 1970s including Threadgills, the Vulcan Gas Company, the Austin Opry House, and Antone's.

 Eventually the purpose of AusPop was to preserve the legacy of Austin's counterculture and popular arts through exhibitions, collection, and scholarship.
 The center has evolved to become a collecting and exhibiting center for photography, prints, and non-traditional art and has widened the visibility of the Austin cultural scene.

 The Austin Museum of Popular Culture is an independent resource available to those who want to learn more about the city's cultural history and is not supported by any governmental organizations.